jts096/home-lab/README.md

 - Configured basic firewall rules (UFW)
 - Performed initial reconnaissance with Nmap and Nikto
 - Captured and analyzed traffic with Wireshark
+- Simulated a DoS and analyzed with Splunk

 ## Next Steps
-- Log analysis with Splunk
+- DoS mitigation
-- Simulate a DDoS or port scan
+- Simulate a DDoS
 - Vulnerability scanning with OpenVAS
 - Simulated incident response